Surrealism 101: Everything You Need to Know

 The giraffe can be seen in the background with its back on fire.
 Compared to the rest elements of the painting, it’s quite small.
 Dalí first used the burning giraffe image in his 1930 film L’Âge d’Or (The Golden Age).
 It appears again in 1937 in the painting Inventions of the Monsters.

-However, we should start talking about this painting with the story of the relation Dalí had to Freud.
+However, we should start talking about this painting with the story of the relation Dalí had towards Freud.
 He considered the psychoanalytical method as an enormous step forward for civilization:

 The only difference between immortal Greece and our era is Sigmund Freud who discovered that the human body, which in Greek times was merely neoplatonic, is now filled with secret drawers only to be opened through psychoanalysis.

 The Burning Giraffe is like a warning to the world about the possibilities of war.
-The only hope is that humanity can be saved through psychoanalysis – by opening the chest of drawers present in the mind to understand the secrets of the human body which is the combination of female and male treats.
-The hope is directly connected the number of crutches found on the two women like figures.
-The main figure has many drawers and fewer crutches to hold her up; meanwhile the other figure has many crutches without any drawers, making her hopeless.
+The only hope is that humanity can be saved through psychoanalysis – by opening the chest of drawers present in the mind to understand the secrets of the human body which is the combination of female and male traits.
+The hope is directly connected to the number of crutches found on the two women-like figures.
+The main figure has many drawers and fewer crutches to hold her up; meanwhile, the other figure has many crutches without any drawers, making her hopeless.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!